StevenMapes/django-aws-api-gateway-websockets/docs/cleanup.rst

 .. code-block:: console

-   python manage.py cleanWebSocketToken --token-age=300 --rate-limit-age=7
+   python manage.py cleanupWebSocketTokens --token-age=300 --rate-limit-age=7

 A common production approach is to run this command every few minutes using cron, Celery Beat, a container scheduler, or your platform's scheduled task